Oliver Byrne (football chairman): From 2001

 In June, he got involved in a fight with Roddy Collins.

 In August, Byrne got involved in an altercation with the Drogheda United photographer.

-2006

-In November, a charge of assault against Byrne was struck out after Collins accepted his apology in court.
+In November 2006, a charge of assault against Byrne was struck out after Collins accepted his apology in court.

 Death

-Byrne was hospitalized in January 2007 for severe chest and head pains.
-He was hospitalized again in June 2007, which caused him to take a leave of absence as Chairman of Shelboune F.C., and died in August at age 63 from cancer.
+Byrne was hospitalised in January 2007 for severe chest and head pains.
+He was hospitalised again in June 2007, which caused him to take a leave of absence as Chairman of Shelboune F.C., and died in August at age 63 from cancer.